ermalaliraj/docker/tomcat/README.md

 docker exec -it tomcat8 bash
 ```

 ##### 2.1 Restore `webapps.dist`

-The image do have an empty folder `webapps` and all the apps are contained in `webapps.dist`
+The standard image contains an an empty folder `webapps` and all the apps are contained in `webapps.dist`

 ```
 rm -rf webapps